BONES AND SOFT TISSUES

 HYPERTROPHIC OSTEOARTHROPATHY

 * Bones are a perennial symbol of human mortality, and in a larger sense, of all of human biology.
 "A soft tongue can break hard bones": Proverbs 28:19.
 "Bone of my bone..." -- Adam.
 "Cursed be he who moves my bones" -- Shakespeare's epitaph.
 "Them bones, them bones gonna rise..." -- Afro-American Spiritual.
-As a kid, I was much affected by Yeats's cryptic ghost tale The Dreaming of the Bones.
-Yeats couldn't actually say, "Isn't it time we forgave the English?", but the very-short piece is recommended reading in any era of political hatred.
+As a kid, I was haunted by Yeats's cryptic ghost tale The Dreaming of the Bones.
+As an Irishman, Yeats couldn't actually say, "Isn't it time we forgave the English?", but the very-short piece is recommended reading in any era of political hatred.

-INTRODUCTION TO BONE TUMORS
+INTRODUCTION TO BONE AND SOFT TISSUE TUMORS

 Sarcoma Images